 Self Hypnosis is the process of putting yourself into a resourceful trance state.
-From there, you can visualize or imagine desired scenarios of yourself achieving your goals.
-This is a learned skill that improves over time with consistency and repetition.
+From there, you imagine scenarios of yourself achieving your goals.
+This is a learned skill that improves over time.

-Self Hypnosis is a method for achieving relaxation, boosting self-confidence, and focusing on specific goal outcomes.
-There are different approaches to self hypnosis, so your Hypnotist will teach you strategies that are congruent with your desired outcomes.
+Self Hypnosis is a method for achieving relaxation, boosting confidence, and rehearsing outcomes.
+There are different approaches to self hypnosis.
+Your Hypnotist will teach you strategies that are effective for your desired outcomes.

 How Do We Get Started?

 First, let’s have a brief strategy call to discuss your challenges.
 During this free consultation, we’ll determine the best program for your goals.
 Also, you’ll get an idea of the number of sessions needed, and investment required.

 Clients have access to my online calendar to schedule sessions at their convenience.
 Sessions are generally spaced about a week apart.